-- Work with and support school and the Values Driven Expectations protocol. - Attend meetings as requested. - Emphasise good behaviour and high expectations. - Check their son/daughters planner each week. - Check effort reviews and discuss these with their son/daughter. - Follow the schools behaviour policy.
+- Work with and support school and the Values Driven Expectations protocol. - Attend meetings as requested. - Emphasise good behaviour and high expectations. - Check their son/daughters BROMCOM each week. - Check effort reviews and discuss these with their son/daughter. - Attend parents/student evenings - · Follow the schools behaviour policy. - Ensure students behaviour in the wider school community is representative of schools policy